 Hence, you should choose a policy which is flexible, offers the coverage that you need and at the most competitive price with the benefits attached.
 Cheapest may not be the best as it may compromise on additional features and benefits.

-Also, since online term insurance policies are available at a lower cost, that can also be considered if you are comfortable online.
+Also, since online term insurance plans are available at a lower cost, that can also be considered if you are comfortable online.

 Till when do you need coverage?